Woburn Collegiate Institute: Woburn Music

-The school is notable for its music programme, consisting of several hundred students in band and choir classes, a Madrigal Choir, a concert choir, a Chamber Choir, two concert bands, a Wind Ensemble, a jazz band and a jazz combo.
+The school is notable for its music program, consisting of several hundred students in band and choir classes, a Madrigal Choir, a concert choir, a Chamber Choir, two concert bands, a Wind Ensemble, a jazz band and a jazz combo.

-The ensembles of the music programme have regularly been invited to perform at national-level competitions and often make excursions to the US, including Orlando, Florida in mid-May 2006.
+The ensembles of the music program have regularly been invited to perform at national-level competitions and often make excursions to the US, including Orlando, Florida in mid-May 2006.
 The Wind Ensemble and Madrigal Choir have done particularly well in competitions, consistently placing at or near the top of the standings.
 On February 17, 2006, the Wind Ensemble travelled to the Musicfest competition held at the Le Parc Hotel, in Markham, Ontario, playing at the highest level, B500.
 The band received a gold rating.

-Woburn's music department is student-represented by way of the Music Council, a body of elected students who help to keep the programme running smoothly.
+Woburn's music department is student-represented by way of the Music Council, a body of elected students who help to keep the program running smoothly.
 The Council plans and runs many events and fundraisers through the year.

 In May 2012, Woburn's Festival Chorus, Festival Winds and Jazz band performed at MusicFest Nationals in Ottawa, Ontario.
 All three ensembles received a silver award.